 Deep in the heart of the Pitsillia region of the island, is a village that has come to be loved by islanders and foreigners alike.
 Not just another pretty rural hot spot, there’s something incredibly bright and beautiful that makes Agros famous: its glorious rambling roses.

-The festival will kick off on Saturday May 12th with an early morning rose collection session, followed by a kickoff ceremony and cultural event dedicated to roses at the Glafkos Klirides Athletic Centre come noon.
-Come evening, plenty of song and dance will be bringing the centre to life with song and dance with the Xenia Tsolaki dance school, the Trio Levante, and traditional singer, Sofia Papazoglou.
+The festival will kick off on Saturday May 11th with an early morning rose collection session (at 5.30am), followed by a kickoff ceremony and cultural event dedicated to roses at the Glafkos Klirides Athletic Centre come noon, continuing until early evening.

-On Sunday May 13th, another early morning rose collection session will be taking place, while plenty of festivities will be entertaining crowds the rest of the day including a rose drawing competition, demonstrations of the traditional distillation of rose water, and a presentation of old village traditions.
+On Sunday May 12th, another early morning rose collection session will be taking place, while plenty of festivities will be entertaining crowds the rest of the day with plenty of traditional dancing, folk music and more.
+At noon, visitors can also look forward to a traditional food competition, with delicacies made with rose produce from the Agros area.

-Similar festivities will be taking place on the weekend of May 19th – 20th, with more rose collections and cultural events with folklore groups showing off their talents and plenty of traditional dances from Cyprus and Greece.
+Similar festivities will be taking place on the weekend of May 18th – 19th, with more rose collections and cultural events as well as folklore groups showing off their talents and plenty of traditional dances from Cyprus and Greece.

 Kiosks serving food and drink will be set up in the vicinity, while rose products will also be available for purchase.
 There will also be a hop on-hop off train touring the area, while the small rose factories of the village will be open for visitors.